Buying A Houston Home? Do You Know What NOT To Buy?

 Effects: 3% Of the Market

-For this analysis, we defined properties in this category as those located within 50 yards of a railroad track.
+For the purposes of this analysis, we define properties in this category as those located within 50 yards of a railroad track.

-Homeowners in this location face these several common concerns:
+Homeowners in this location face several common concerns:

 1. Noise

 Noise is the most common concern.
-Homeowners will have to deal with the sound of the trains throughout the day and night.
-Even engine and horn sounds from cars are a problem.
+Trains pass by frequently throughout the day and night.
+Car engine and horn sounds can also be disruptive to daily life.

 2. Child Safety

-Most railroad tracks in Houston are not fenced.
-They are near commercial properties.
-Many children have put themselves in danger when playing on or near railroad tracks.
+Many railroad tracks in Houston are not fenced and are near commercial properties.

-According to Operation Life Saver, “every three hours, a person or vehicle is hit by a train.”
+According to Operation Lifesaver, a person or vehicle is hit by a train every three hours.

 3. Pet Safety